animatedmax/spring-data-geode/src/main/markdown/reference/data-access.md

 <div class="paragraph">

-In addition to the core XML namespace (`gfe`), {sdg-name} provides a data access XML namespace (`gfe-data`), which is primarily intended to simplify the development of {data-store-name} client applications.
-This namespace currently contains support for {data-store-name}
-[Repositories](#gemfire-repositories) and Function
-[execution](#function-execution), as well as a `<datasource>` tag that offers a convenient way to connect to a {data-store-name} cluster.
+In addition to the core XML namespace (`gfe`), Spring Data for GemFire provides a data access XML namespace (`gfe-data`), which is primarily intended to simplify the development of GemFire client applications.
+This namespace currently contains support for GemFire [Repositories](#gemfire-repositories) and Function [execution](#function-execution), as well as a `<datasource>` tag that offers a convenient way to connect to a GemFire cluster.

 </div>